jimhigson/oboe.js/writing/main/3_Background.md

 }
 ~~~~

+The developer pays a high price for progressive parsing, the SAX version
+is considerably longer and more difficult to read.
+SAX's low-level
-As we can see above, SAX's low-level semantics require a lengthy
-expression and for the programmer to maintain state regarding the
+semantics require a lengthy expression and push the responsibility of
-position in the document -- usually recording the ancestors seen on the
+maintaining state regarding the current position in the document and the
-descent from the root to the current node -- in order to identify the
+nodes that have previously been seen onto the programmer.
+This
+maintenance of state tends to programmed once per usage rather than
-interesting parts.
-This order of the code is also quite unintuitive;
+assembled as the composition of reusable parts.
+I find the order of the
-generally event handlers will cover multiple unrelated concerns and each
+code under SAX quite unintuitive; event handlers cover multiple
-concern will span multiple event handlers.
-This lends to programming in
+unrelated cases and each concern spans multiple handlers.
+This lends to
-which separate concerns are not separately expressed in the code.
+a style of programming in which separate concerns do not find separate
+expression in the code.
+It is also notable that, unlike DOM, as the
+depth of the document being interpreted increases, the length of the
+programming required to interpret it also increases, mandating more
+state be stored and an increased number of cases be covered per event
+handler.

+While SAX addresses many of the problems raised in this dissertation,
+I find the unfriendly developer ergonomics pose too high a barrier to
+its adoption for all but fringe uses.

 Common patterns for connecting to REST services
 -----------------------------------------------